 The Addiction Defence

 Addicts and alcoholics build defences and ideologies into their daily routine to justify their “relationship” with their substance of choice.
-They use these excuses to justify the perpetuation of their disease and are quite well versed in raising these defences when the need arrises.
+They use these excuses to justify the perpetuation of their problem and are quite well versed in raising these defences when the need arises.
 The task at hand thus involves “intervening” and almost walking the patient past their inherent defences and excuses and onto the path that will ultimately lead them to their recovery.

 Behind the Scenes of Interventions

-Families are generally too emotionally invested in their loved one to have a rational, progressive or constructive conversation about an issue that has ingrained itself and a “soother” in the addict / alcoholics life.
+An intervention is generally a meeting with the family and the patient to help the patient see past their defences and recognise their self destructing path has real alternatives.
+Families are generally too emotionally invested in their loved one to have a rational, progressive or constructive conversation about an issue that has ingrained itself and become a “soother” in the addict or alcoholic’s life.

-So when getting an addict or alcoholic into a rehab, understand that there are greater forces beyond the immediate substance abuse conversation in play.
+So when getting an addict or alcoholic into rehab, understand that there are greater forces beyond the immediate substance abuse conversation in play.
 Their reactions and resistance is not directed at you or the substance abuse issue but at a range of unresolved emotional pains, and losses and of course the actual distress of having to deal with confronting the issues that drove them to their addiction in the first place.